“Mouth-watering Spicy Saucy Assam Prawns, don’t you forget to cook more rice tonight?!”

 This is a little different as I used tomatoes.
 First to neutralise a little of its strong spiciness, and also, to have some pleasant sourish taste in the dish.

 The very appetizing sauce in this recipe yields flavour of sweet and sour, it’s reminiscent of Assam, with additional spicy taste.
 I called it Spicy Assam sauce.
-This recipe is well-liked by my hubby who does not really take much spicy food.
+This recipe would be well-liked by whom does not really take much spicy food.
 Of course, I love it!
 Did not eat much prawns, I mixed its gravy with a large bowl of rice.
 It gave the same satisfaction to my taste bud.
 Let’s see:

 12 – 16 medium prawns with shell intact (about 300 gram), trimmed